lmattar/SF-crime-statistics/README.md

 * How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

     There are two important parameters that we can modify to affect the behavior:
     * maxOffsetsPerTrigger: Rate limit on maximum number of offsets processed per trigger interval.
 The specified total number of offsets will be proportionally split across topicPartitions of different volume.

      * maxRatePerPartition: is the maximum rate (in messages per second) at which each Kafka partition will be read by this direct API

+    if I change these parameters and increse their values I can see an increment on the processedRowsPerSec.
+However, as far I understood If I only increase one parameter the throughput is not improved in the same way as when I change both.

 * What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on va lues, how can you tell these were the most optimal?